Frequently asked questions about clinical trials

 You will also discuss:

-• Why we are doing the trial,
+• Why are we doing the trial,

 • The timeframe of the trial,